GreaterWMS/GreaterWMS/README.md

   <a href="https://www.56yhz.com/en-us/docs/2/10/">Nginx Config</a>
 </h4>

-If the server has SSL enabled, please use https and wss, if SSL is not enabled, use http and ws
+If the server has SSL enabled, please use HTTPS and WSS, if SSL is not enabled, use HTTP and WS

-The front-end code needs to be rebuilt after modification
+The front-end code needs to be rebuilt after modification.

 <!-- Sponsor -->
 ## :money_with_wings: Sponsor